Africanized bee: Consequences of selection

 The chief difference between the European subspecies of honey bees kept by beekeepers and the African ones is attributable to both selective breeding and natural selection.
-By selecting only the most gentle, non-defensive subspecies, beekeepers have, over centuries, eliminated the more defensive ones and created a number of subspecies suitable for apiculture.
+By selecting only the gentlest, most non-defensive subspecies, beekeepers have, over centuries, eliminated the more defensive ones and created several subspecies suitable for apiculture.

-In Central and southern Africa there was formerly no tradition of beekeeping, and the hive was destroyed in order to harvest the honey, pollen and larvae.
+In Central and southern Africa, there was formerly no tradition of beekeeping, and hives were destroyed to harvest honey, pollen, and larvae.
 The bees adapted to the climate of Sub-Saharan Africa, including prolonged droughts.
-Having to defend themselves against aggressive insects such as ants and wasps, as well as voracious animals like the honey badger, African honey bees evolved as a subspecies group of highly defensive bees unsuitable by a number of metrics for domestic use.
+Having to defend themselves against aggressive insects such as ants and wasps, as well as voracious animals like the honey badger, African honey bees evolved as a subspecies group of highly defensive bees unsuitable by many metrics for domestic use.

 As Africanized honey bees migrate into regions, hives with an old or absent queen can become hybridized by crossbreeding.
-The aggressive Africanized drones out-compete European drones for a newly developed queen of such a hive, ultimately resulting in hybridization of the existing colony.
-Requeening, a term for replacing out the older existing queen with a new, already fertilized one, can avoid hybridization in apiaries.
-As a prophylactic measure, the majority of beekeepers in North America tend to requeen their hives annually, maintaining strong colonies and avoiding hybridization.
+The aggressive Africanized drones outcompete European drones for a newly developed queen of the hive, ultimately resulting in the hybridization of the existing colony.
+Requeening, a term for replacing the older existing queen with a new, already fertilized one, can avoid hybridization in apiaries.
+As a prophylactic measure, most beekeepers in North America requeen their hives annually to maintain strong colonies and avoid hybridization.

 Defensiveness

 Africanized honey bees exhibit far greater defensiveness than European honey bees and are more likely to deal with a perceived threat by attacking in large swarms.
 These hybrids have been known to pursue a perceived threat for a distance of well over 500 meters (1,640 ft).

 The venom of an Africanized honey bee is the same as that of a European honey bee, but since the former tends to sting in far greater numbers, deaths from them are naturally more numerous than from European honey bees.
-While allergies to the European honey bee may cause death, complications from Africanized honey bee stings are usually not caused from allergies to their venom.
-Humans stung many times by the Africanized honey bees can exhibit serious side effects such as inflammation of the skin, dizziness, headaches, weakness, edema, nausea, diarrhea, and vomiting.
+While allergies to the European honey bee may cause death, complications from Africanized honey bee stings are usually not caused by allergies to their venom.
+Humans stung many times by Africanized honey bees can experience serious side effects, including skin inflammation, dizziness, headaches, weakness, edema, nausea, diarrhea, and vomiting.
 Some cases even progress to affecting different body systems by causing increased heart rates, respiratory distress, and even renal failure.
 Africanized honey bee sting cases can become very serious, but they remain relatively rare and are often limited to accidental discovery in highly populated areas.